maci-kb24/fitness_calculator_api/README.md

 ## Technologies and data usage

-The project is built with HTML, CSS, Javascript and use data from the fitness api - https://rapidapi.com/vibecomputing/api/fitness-api/
+The project is built with HTML, CSS, Javascript and use data from the fitness api - [fitness-api] (https://rapidapi.com/vibecomputing/api/fitness-api/)